Pokemon Sword and Shield: Release date, news, trailers and more

 Pokemon Sword and Shield Trailer – How does it look?

-You can check out the Pokemon Direct in its entirety below, which clocks in at only 7 minutes or so:
+You can check out the Pokemon Direct in its entirety below, which clocks in at only 7 minutes or so.
+It provides you with a glimpse at the game’s title, characters, gameplay an all-new region.

 Related: Upcoming Nintendo Switch Games